DeeptiMS3/BlogSite/README.md

 # BlogSite
- A functional blog website using HTML, CSS, and JavaScript with user-friendly website.
+ A functional blog website using HTML, CSS, and JavaScript with a user-friendly website.
+Here's a [https://blogsite-ex2x.onrender.com](link) for a working website